Low Desert Arizona Garden in November

 “Welcome sweet November, the season of senses and my favorite month of all.” ― Gregory F. Lenz

 The Arizona garden in November is a beautiful place to be.
-The cooler temperatures of November bring a less frantic pace to the garden.
+In the low desert the cooler temperatures of November bring a less frantic pace to the garden.
 Much of the fall planting was done in September and October, with some harvests beginning this month.
 Favorites like sweet potatoes and pomegranates are finally ready for harvesting in November as well.
-Spending time in your Arizona garden in November is one of the reasons we live in Arizona!
+Spending time in your Arizona garden in November is one of the reasons we love to live in Arizona!

-Keep reading for garden inspiration, a November garden checklist, and a list of which vegetables, herbs and flowers to plant in your Arizona garden in November.
+Keep reading for garden inspiration, a low desert November garden checklist, and a list of which vegetables, herbs and flowers to plant in your low desert Arizona garden in November.

-Vegetables growing in the Arizona garden in November
+Vegetables growing in the low desert Arizona garden in November

-Flowers growing in the Arizona garden in November
+Flowers growing in the low desert Arizona garden in November

 Check at the end of this post for a list of cool-season flowers that do well in Arizona.
 Many of them can be planted in November.
 Petunias planted now will thrive until it begins to get hot in April or May.